-On Tuesday evening, New Haven residents and city officials gathered to hear about plans to remove 19 trees and replace them with 18 news ones on Union Street in Wooster Square.
+On Tuesday evening, New Haven residents and city officials gathered to hear about plans to remove 19 trees, with the help of services such as the tree service in Irvine, and replace them with 18 news ones on Union Street in Wooster Square.

 The hearing was one of the final steps for developer Adam America Real Estate to build a six-story building in the neighborhood.
 The plan began over four years ago and was taken over by the New York–based development company in late 2017 after several years of litigation following the city’s initial approval of the project.